 It was while I was in Liverpool, designing a project for a soap sculpture to stand by the Mersey river at Seacombe near Port Sunlight, that I discovered a terrible irony: It is the horrible use of that helpful and gentle material in the development of guns and weapons, from which I had sought escape.

-Now, in other old (developed) countries in Europe, soap blocks of human size, produced in the same factory as the once revolutionary Sunlight soap produced, are being shot at in testing more powerful new weapons.
-These weapons are then sent to conflict zones, causing thousands or millions of people to leave their homes, to look for a new place for living, to run to where there are still ports, not just closed borders in search of their American Dream.
+I found that in Sweden, one of Europe's most civilized countries, in a factory that once produced the same 'Sunlight' soap, blocks of human-size soap are being shot at in testing new guns.
+For it seems that soap is a perfect simulacrum for human flesh, to display the violent damage done by bullets to bodies.
+Those guns and bullets are then sent to conflict zones, causing multitudes of people to leave their homes, to look for a new place for living, to run to where there are still ports, not just closed borders, in search of their fugitive dream.

 Now I dream every day, looking for my own new home to recreate my lost native heaven at the edge of the Earth.
 I'm seeking a new paradise, a real New World, and so as to find out whether we are suited to each other, to test each potential place of a new life for myself, I should first install a soap column on an invisible border at that site - whether at the barbed-wire gate to the lost world of my old home in the Edge of the Earth, or on the shores of Malmo, across the Öresund from the sculpture of Andersen's Little Mermaid, or at Seacombe on the Mersey shore, where so many landed or left in search of some real and better new world.

 My soap columns, which will slowly wash away to reveal hidden figures inside them, will be symbolic gestures, political metaphors for the histories of not only transient port cities but for the fragility and value of every person's fleeting life on our Earth...